GaryLeeONE/f1quickstart/main.md

 Drives for: Red Bull Racing

-Perez is a very underrated driver in F1.
+Sergio "Checo" Perez is a very underrated driver.
 He is known for his great consistency and ability to take care of the tyres.
 He has been in midfield teams for the entirety of his 10-year F1 career, but was able to score 10 podiums and 1 miraculous race win (['20 Sakhir GP](https://www.youtube.com/watch?v=H0zwR2drgV4)), which tells you how good he is.
 After being dropped by his former team Racing Point (the current Aston Martin) when they signed Sebastian Vettel, he was at risk of losing an F1 drive before Red Bull signed him to partner Verstappen for 2021.
 Fans are all really happy for him since this is an opportunity he thoroughly deserves.

 ### Kimi Raikkonen (#7)